 Jerry Daniels founded ABN in 2007 and continues to serve as President and Chief Executive Officer of the company.
-In this capacity Daniels has been driving innovation in the digital marketing space by providing automotive dealerships with tools to capitalize on direct marketing to customers throughout the showroom, service areas, and waiting rooms of the dealership.
+In this capacity, Daniels has been driving innovation in the digital marketing space by providing automotive dealership signage tools to capitalize on direct marketing to customers throughout the showroom, service areas, and waiting rooms of the dealership.

 Leveraging more than 30 years of retail automotive industry experience, Daniels drives ABN’s development of pioneering solutions featuring compelling content and exceptional technology at the forefront of the digital signage industry.
 ABN’s digital engagement platform empowers dealers and OEM’s to tell their brand stories, drive transactions, enhance customer loyalty, and impact their bottom line.

 Daniels has directed ABN from a concept based on emerging technology to a national enterprise with dealership clients in all 50 states, proprietary intellectual property including a U.S. patent and recognition as a GrowFL Company to Watch in 2016 and Fast50 designation by the Jacksonville Business Journal in 2018.

 Prior to founding ABN, Daniels served as Executive Vice President of Asbury Automotive Group, a Fortune 500 company ranked as the seventh-largest dealership group in the U.S. by Automotive news in 2017.
 In this role, he provided and cultivated leadership for 25 dealerships with stewardship of nearly 3,000 employees and annual company revenues reaching $2 billion.